Skip to main content

 Jalene Lumb, North American Director, Project & Program Management – Global Knowledge

 The client was extremely happy with the new training.
-Though they were initially skeptical about how games in an adult environment would work, once they tried our approach in their classroom, they were hooked.
-A once stressful and slow training now provides enhanced learning in a supportive environment, and participants are having fun!
+Though they were initially skeptical about how games in an adult environment would work, once they tried our approach in their classroom and saw how well it performed compared to basic lecture training, they were hooked.
+A once stressful and slow training now provides enhanced learning in a supportive environment.
+The participants also have fun, which helps them retain the information!